Chartered Member of the RIBA

 Stephanie has recently completed her Master of Philosophy degree from the University of Cambridge, where she explored the use of film as a spatial critique in relation to the socio-political "reality" embedded in the "fictional" narrative.

-She is currently Research Assistant of the CineMuseSpace Project under the Department of Architecture (The Martin Centre for Architectural and Urban Studies) at the University of Cambridge.
+She was a Research Assistant of the CineMuseSpace Project and Cambridge Futures under the Department of Architecture (The Martin Centre for Architectural and Urban Studies) at the University of Cambridge.

 Stephanie is particularly interested in History and Theory of Architecture and the pedagogy of design education.
 She focuses her work and research on urban scenographic experiences, interactive spaces, building conservation and social-political forces in shaping cities.